nlanzo/ticket-helpdesk/README.md

-This is a ticketing system built with React and Next.js
+This is a ticketing system built with Next.js, React, and Supabase